Xeno69/Domination/co30_Domination.Altis/readme.txt

 Changelogs

 3.96
-ATTENTION: The following mission.sqm files have changed: Altis, Malden, Carrier Altis, Opfor Altis, Tanoa, Blufor RHS and Opfor RHS
+ATTENTION: The following mission.sqm files have changed: Altis, Malden, Carrier Altis, Opfor Altis, Tanoa, Tanoa TT, Blufor RHS and Opfor RHS

 - Fixed: Undefined variable d_rscspect_on when using player and admin spectate causing massive RPT spam, fix by Auge103
 - Changed: In the carrier version it is now possible to end a "bring something back to base" side mission at the air base too (and not only on the carrier)